 Welcome to our press & media section!

-Here you can download our latest press information and pictures of our artists and locations.
+Here you can download our latest press information and pictures.
 You do not need a password for the download of the pictures.
 However, we kindly ask you to leave us your name, the medium you work for and your email adress.
-We are also happy to add you to our press distributor if you send an email with your address to firstname.lastname@example.org.
+We are also happy to add you to our press distributor if you send an email with your address to email@example.com.
 On request we are happy to provide further press information as well.